-To assemble the tiramisu: In an 8″ x 12″ or 9″x 9″ dish tightly line up the ladyfingers in a single layer.
+In an 8″ x 12″ or 9″x 9″ dish tightly line up the ladyfingers in a single layer.
 Spoon over half of the espresso sauce then spread over the cream mixture.
 Repeat with another layer of ladyfingers, the remaining espresso sauce and remaining cream.
 (You might have several ladyfingers left over which makes perfect treats for eager snackers or for dipping into coffee.)
 Cover and put in the fridge to set for a minimum of 3 hours or overnight.

-To serve: put the cocoa powder in a fine sieve and sprinkle over the top of the tiramisu.
+Put the cocoa powder in a fine sieve and sprinkle over the top of the tiramisu.
 Store any leftover tiramisu in the fridge.